onap/vnfrqts-requirements/docs/Chapter8.rst

 R-72184: The VNF **MUST** have routable FQDNs for all the endpoints (VMs) of a VNF that contain chef-clients which are used to register with the Chef Server.
 As part of invoking VNF actions, ONAP will trigger push jobs against FQDNs of endpoints for a VNF, if required.

-R-23740: The VNF **MUST** accommodate the security principle of “least privilege” during development, implementation and operation.
-The importance of “least privilege” cannot be overstated and must be observed in all aspects of VNF development and not limited to security.
+R-23740: The VNF **MUST** accommodate the security principle of "least privilege" during development, implementation and operation.
+The importance of "least privilege" cannot be overstated and must be observed in all aspects of VNF development and not limited to security.
 This is applicable to all sections of this document.

 R-12709: The VNFC **SHOULD** be independently deployed, configured, upgraded, scaled, monitored, and administered by ONAP.